Jaycar-Electronics/Duinotech-Starter-Kit-For-Arduino/Fan Speed Controller/README.md

 void loop()					// Runs repeatedly
 {
-  potVal = analogRead(POT_PIN);			// Setting the potVal variable to the reading from the POT_PIN (potentiometer input pin)
+  potVal = analogRead(POT_PIN);			// Setting the potVal variable to the reading from the POT_PIN motorSpeed = map(potVal, 0, 1023, 0, 255);	// Setting the motorSpeed variable to an equivalent

-  motorSpeed = map(potVal, 0, 1023, 0, 255);	// Setting the motorSpeed variable to an equivalent variable between 0 & 255, based off the potVal which is between 0 & 1023
+												// variable between 0 & 255, based off the potVal which is between 0 & 1023
   analogWrite(MOTOR_PIN, motorSpeed);		// Writing the mapped value to the motorSpeed pin }
 ```